• Athletics

 • Remain active.
 Sitting lifeguards should change positions every 15 to 30 minutes and take regular breaks away from the pool deck throughout their shift.
 Consider implementing a roving lifeguard post, especially during busy times, to provide backup coverage and break the monotony of sitting.

 • Track swimmers in their zones.
-Assign lifeguards zones.
+Assign lifeguards zones and place them around the pool accordingly.
 As a guideline, try to assign each guard to an area that can be effectively scanned in 10 seconds and where victims can be reached in about 20 seconds.
 This is known as the “10/20 rule.”
 Ask lifeguards to count or track swimmers in their zones and pay particular attention to weak or struggling swimmers.
 To avoid complacency, ensure lifeguards regularly change scanning patterns.

 Additional Resources